nylas/nylas-mail/docs/Windows.md

 # Getting Started with N1 on Windows

 ## Dependencies
-1. **Visual Studio**: You must have Visual Studio installed to build native extensions.
+1. **Visual Studio 2013**: You must have Visual Studio 2013 installed to build N1's native node modules.
 See the notes about Visual Studio below if you encounter compilation errors.
+You can install [Visual Studio 2013 Community Edition](https://www.visualstudio.com/en-us/news/releasenotes/vs2013-community-vs) for free.
-1. **Node**: Node 4.x and Node 6.x supported
+1. **Node**: You must have Node 4.x or Node 6.x to run N1's build script.
+Run `node -v` to check which version of NodeJS you are using.
 1. **Python 2.7**: The `python` command must be on your `PATH` and must point to Python 2.7 (not 3.x)
 1. **Git**: The `git` command must be on your `PATH`